tristandelemos/ME405_TermProject/README.md

 A discussion of the results.
 How did you test your system?
 How well has your system performed in these tests

-A brief discussion of what you've learned about the project and recommendations for anyone who would like to build upon your work
+A brief discussion of what you've learned about the project and recommendations for anyone who would like to build upon your work:
+I would have the coders look deeper into tasks and see if that would make the system faster than it is now.

 Shown below is the FSM for our system.